Larry850806/python-dl-workspace/README.md

 # python-workspace

-This is my python workspace or deep learning.
-It's based on `larry850806/workspace-base` with some `python` libraries installed.
+This is my python workspace.
+It's based on `larry850806/workspace-base` with some `python3` and `pip3` installed.

 ## version